5 ways to help eliminate money anxiety

-If your credit card bills are getting out of hand, consider refinancing your mortgage or transferring your credit balance to a lower-rate card, perhaps one with an interest free period.
-While attacking higher-rate debt first is sensible, for those with multiple cards, the “snowball” strategy may pay off.
-This means paying off the credit card with the lowest balance first, then applying the savings to the next smallest balance and so on, until your extra money snowballs and overpowers the last credit card.
+There are differing strategies available to try to reduce debt.
+If credit card bills are getting out of hand, one strategy to consider could be refinancing a mortgage or transferring the credit balance to a lower-rate card, perhaps one with an interest free period.
+Another strategy is what’s called the “snowball” strategy.
+This means paying off the credit card with the lowest balance first, then applying the savings to the next smallest balance and so on, until any extra money snowballs and overpowers the last credit card.
 This gives the psychological advantage of small wins leading to big gains.

 4. Get physical

 Massage, meditation and yoga can help you de-stress from money worries, with some business people even turning to hypnosis to cure “money anxiety disorder,” or MAD.
 Another method is knitting, which according to a US medical institute, can elicit a meditation-like state that slows the heart rate and reduces blood pressure.

 Exercise will help you focus more clearly on your financial issues, too.
 According to a study by the University of British Columbia, regular aerobic exercise which gets your heart and sweat glands pumping, aids the brain area involved in verbal memory and learning.

 5. Plan your retirement